jquery/learn.jquery.com/page/performance/append-outside-loop.md

 $( "#ballers" ).html( myHtml );
 ```

-There are of course other techniques you could certainly test out; a great way to test the performance of these is through a site called [jsperf](http://jsperf.com).
+There are of course other techniques you could certainly test out.
+A great way to test the performance of these is through a site called [jsperf](http://jsperf.com).
 This site allows you to benchmark each technique and visually see how it performs across all the browsers.